 Smart factories have enormous potential that can be seized easily.
 The benefits fundamentally arise as a collective interplay of the above-mentioned key technologies.

-- Increased safety and security on the production line
+- Increase safety and security on the production line

-- Ability to track progress and demands in real-time
+- Ability to track progress and demands in the real-time automated production line -execute automation

 - Minimized downtime with predictive maintenance scheduled to only repair, retool and reset necessary equipment.